aslam-saad/stock-performance/stock_performance.md

 at which the risks increase significantly.
 This ensures a negative relation between relative win rate and risks.

-3-D plotting for annual return on the x-axis, total risk on the y-axis, and relative win rate on the z-axis may give a better understanding of the relation between the three variables.
+Plotting the annual return on the x-axis, total risk on the y-axis, and relative win rate on the z-axis can help understand the relation between the three variables better.

 ``` r
 interleave <- function(x1, x2) as.vector(rbind(x1, x2))